peace-shillong/Shillong-Clinics/README.md

 **Phase 1**
 1. Create Index.HTML with bootstrap in English Language : DONE
 2. Use Datatable to display the list of clinics : DONE
 3. Information about clinics to be displayed : Sl.
-No, Name of Clinic, Doctors Available in Clinic, Location, Phone Number, Open Hours, webiste(optional) :DENE
+No, Name of Clinic, Doctors Available in Clinic, Location, Phone Number, Open Hours, webiste(optional) :DONE

 **Phase 2**
 1. Have Clinic information displayed on a card: